Information About Us

 When You click a link to buy a product on our Site or via the Interactive Services, there are three options:

-You may be directed to the website of the relevant Third-Party Retailer and asked to enter Your order and payment details directly with them.
-Any product You order in such a manner shall be referred to in these Terms of Sale as a "Direct Click Product", When purchasing a Direct Click Product, You will enter into a contract with the relevant Third Party Retailer directly, via a website other than the Site, and subject to that Third Party Retailer's terms.
-We will have no further involvement with, or liability in respect of, this order and we give no undertakings, representations, warranties or statutory terms relating to the fitness and quality of any Direct Click Products, which are given by the relevant Third Party Retailers to You, and not by Us to You.
-Your only recourse in the event of any dispute over the quality or use of any Direct Click Product is through the relevant Third-Party Retailer and not through Us.
-The majority of these Terms of Sale do not apply to orders for Direct Click Products; or
+Affiliate Links: You may be directed to the website of the relevant Third-Party Retailer and asked to enter Your order and payment details directly with them.
+Any product You order in such a manner shall be referred to in these Terms of Sale as a "Direct Click Product".
+When purchasing a Direct Click Product, You will enter into a contract with the relevant Third Party Retailer directly, via a website other than the Site, and subject to that Third Party Retailer's terms.
+We will have no further involvement with, or liability in respect of, this order and we give no undertakings, representations, warranties or statutory terms relating to the fitness and quality of any Direct Click Products, which are given by the relevant Third Party Retailers to You, and not by us to You.
+Your only recourse in the event of any dispute over the quality or use of any Direct Click Product is through the relevant Third-Party Retailer and not through us.
+The Direct Click Products are in the ownership, title, possession, and control of the relevant Third Party Retailers.
+The majority of these Terms of Sale do not apply to orders for Direct Click Products;

-Your Interior Designer will source the item directly for you and your contract for supply will not be with Us.
+Products sourced through your Interior Designer: Your Interior Designer will source the item directly for you and your contract for supply will not be with Us.
+These Terms of Sale will not apply in this case.

 Your contract for Interior Design Services.
 Your contract for Interior Design Services will be between You and Your Interior Designer.
-Consequently, We are not supplying these services and when DPP collects money in relation to the Interior Design Services it does so on behalf of the Interior Designer.
+Consequently, We are not supplying these services.

 How Your order will be accepted.
 Acceptance of Your order for Products will take place when we email You to accept it, at which point a contract will come into existence.
-If You are purchasing Products, then the email from us to You accepting Your order is sent on behalf of the Third-Party Retailer and the contract for the supply of these will be between You and them.
+If You are purchasing Products from MBR directly (option 2.1b above) then we shall send You an email accepting Your order and the contract for the supply of these will be between You and us.

 Your order number.
-We will assign an order number to Your order and tell You what it is when we send You the email accepting Your order.
-It will help us if You can tell us or any relevant Third-Party Retailer the order number whenever You contact us or them about Your order.
+We will assign an order number to Your order which will be set out in the email accepting Your order.
+It will help us if You can tell us or any relevant Third-Party Retailer (when ordering through affiliate links) the order number whenever You contact us or them about Your order.

 We only sell to the UK.
 Our Site is solely for the provision of the Products, DPP Mood Boards and Interior Design Services in the UK and Channel Islands and we will only accept orders for Products for delivery in the UK and Channel Islands.
-Unfortunately, neither we nor the Third-Party Retailers deliver to addresses outside the UK and Channel Islands.
+Unfortunately, we do not deliver to addresses outside the UK and Channel Islands.
+For delivery to certain areas, additional charges may apply.
+Please contact us at email@example.com or via our chat function on our Site so we can advise you.

 The Products and DPP Interior Design Services